Download

 All code is open source and available on GitHub.

-There can only ever be exactly 33,000,000,000 token indexes.
+There can only ever be exactly 33,000,000,000 bill indexes.
 At genesis, the issuer can publish a signed supply manifest instead of creating every possible bill at once.
 Bills can then be minted from that manifest when they first move, and after genesis no new supply is created.

 Nodes are not voters.
 They are volunteer desktop nodes that talk over TCP port 8888.
 Their job is to spread valid transfers, receipts, transparency roots, and double-spend evidence.
 IP addresses are only discovery hints, not power in the system.